How Much Compensation For a Pedestrian Accident Can Someone Get?

 The Four Elements of Negligence

-In legal terms, negligence typically refers to the failure to provide adequate care or attention, resulting in harm or risk to another person.
+In legal terms, negligence typically refers to failing to provide adequate care or attention, resulting in harm or risk to another person.

 While the specific elements of negligence may vary slightly depending on the jurisdiction, here are four elements that plaintiffs must establish to prove negligence in a pedestrian accident: